Ready to serve you....

 Liability Release and Indemnification Form: Completion of this form is required for participation at all Backtracks events.
 Backtracks does not carry a huge liability policy to protect you in case of an accident; you need to provide for that yourself.
 Our policy is that you can either retain the risk yourself, or make arrangements for your own third party coverage - this includes travel, trip cancellation, medical, etc. Supervision for health and safety of minors is a parental responsibility.
 Please follow camp guidelines and help us create a safe event for everyone.

 We offer simple first aid assistance in camp.
-Any medical concerns that cannot be addressed in camp must be referred to the local Community Care service on East Main Street in Rexburg or Madison Memorial Hospital just up the same street.
+Any medical concerns that cannot be addressed in camp must be referred to the local Community Care service on 2nd East Street in Rexburg or Madison Memorial Hospital just up Main Street.
 Emergency services are aware of our location (6 miles from town - 2850 North 4000 West) in case they are required.
 Please make staff aware of conditions like bee allergies or concerns that may escalate into medical emergencies while in camp – you aren’t asked to disclose these on any forms, so please be proactive by helping us to be aware.

 Families who participate are expected to attend a 45-minute Monday morning Kids Camp Powwow session after opening circle.
 Please do not schedule a Monday morning class if you are planning to have your family participate in Kids Camp.

 Older kids in the Teen and Youth programs need to be monitored as well – check-in with your kids.
 This will help us avoid feral bands wandering around with "nothing to do."
 Note - Due to past concerns about safety and damage, the weapons range will be open only when a staff supervisor is present – Times will be posted.